shank-git/metal-kubes/README.md

 > You will be needing its IP Address as to generate the Kubernetes API Server certificate and private key.
 > In my case it is the IP Address of my External Load Balancer - KUBERNETES_PUBLIC_ADDRESS=10.244.10.156

-> You may TLS termination by adding certs & config
+> You may add TLS termination by adding certs & config as,
 ```console
     # Use cfssl from CloudFlare to create ca.pem & ca-key.pem
     ssl_certificate /etc/ssl/certs/web-server.pem;